CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Introduction

-Graph-based indexes such as \sysname{Vamana}~\cite{diskann} (the in-memory version of \sysname{DiskANN}), \sysname{HNSW}~\cite{my20_hnsw}, and \sysname{NGT}~\cite{ngt_optimizations} have been shown~\cite{parlayann, ann_benchmark} to be state-of-the-art static ANNS algorithms (i.e., the index is not updated).\footnote{The best performing systems evaluated in ~\cite{ann_benchmark} are graph indexes with fine-grained optimizations such as quantization.
-These optimizations can be applied independently to the graph structure techniques that we focus on in this paper.} However, existing dynamic graph-based indexes~\cite{freshdiskann, hezel2023_deg} suffer from at least one of the following problems: (1) the search quality may degrade as updates accumulate; and (2) the operations used to maintain the index quality upon updates are global and thus expensive.
-We present these problems in detail in ~\autoref{subsection:limitations}.
+Graph-based indexes such as \sysname{Vamana}~\cite{diskann} (the in-memory version of \sysname{DiskANN}), \sysname{HNSW}~\cite{my20_hnsw}, \sysname{NSG}~\cite{nsg}, and \sysname{NGT}~\cite{ngt_optimizations} have been shown~\cite{parlayann, ann_benchmark} to achieve state-of-the-art performance on static data (i.e., the index is not updated).\footnote{The best performing systems evaluated in ~\cite{ann_benchmark} are graph indexes with fine-grained optimizations such as quantization.
+These optimizations can be applied independently to the graph structure techniques that we focus on in this paper.} However, existing dynamic graph-based indexes~\cite{freshdiskann, lsh_apg, hezel2023_deg, pgvector, xu2025inplaceupdatesgraphindex, liu2025wolverine} suffer from at least one of the following problems: (1) graph repair operations incurred by delete queries involve many graph updates, hindering scalability; (2) data distribution shift and out-of-distribution queries are not addressed; and (3) in efficient systems implemented as directed graphs, clearing incoming edges after deletions is a global batch operation, delaying memory reuse and leading to periodic regressions.
+We present these problems in detail in ~\Cref{subsection:limitations}.

-In this paper, we propose several techniques to address these issues.
-We propose \emph{bridge building}, a data-aware method that improves the robustness of graph-based indexes.
+We propose several techniques to address these issues.
+We propose \emph{bridge building}, a data-aware method that improves the robustness of graph-based indexes under full dynamism.
 The key idea is to add additional edges between visited points that are moderately far apart during graph traversals.
-In addition, we propose a dynamic \textit{neighborhood consolidation} method that identifies useful graph-structure updates around deleted points and performs these updates on the fly, without requiring any global batch operations that degrade system throughput.
-We also propose \emph{semi-lazy cleaning}, a novel memory management strategy that efficiently cleans deleted nodes in the graph while maintaining graph quality, eliminating unnecessary neighborhood consolidation work.
-Finally, we present \sysname{CleANN}, an ANNS index that achieves efficient full dynamism using these techniques.
+In addition, we propose a \textit{dynamic neighborhood consolidation} method that identifies useful graph repair operations around deleted points and performs these repairs on the fly, without requiring global operations that degrade system throughput.
+We also propose \emph{semi-lazy cleaning}, a novel memory management strategy that efficiently cleans deleted nodes in the graph while maintaining graph quality, eliminating reliance on global batch cleaning operations and their associated regressions in query quality.
+We present \system, an ANNS index that achieves efficient full dynamism using these techniques. \system supports any mix of concurrent insertions, deletions, and searches.